DavidVorick/CodeCommit/UserSpecification.md

 wrapped in a JSON object.

-The query-response.json file must also contain "totalResponseTime" field which indicates how long it took between making the call and receiving the response.
+The query-response.json file must also contain "totalResponseTime" field which indicates how long it took between making the call and receiving the response, recorded in milliseconds.
+There should also be a message printed to stdout which records the amount of time the LLM call took in seconds, with 3 decimals of precision.

 ### Gemini 2.5 Pro